igordejanovic/rustemo/docs/src/docs_setup.md

    pip install --user mdbook-pdf-outline
    ```

-In the root of the `docs` folder run `mdbook serve`.
+In the root of the `docs` directory run `mdbook serve`.
 The book will be available
 at [http://localhost:3000/]()

 # Admonitions